GinoGalotti/wdio-docker-example/readme.md

+# Disclaimer
+This is based on https://github.com/jonyet/webdriverio-boilerplate I just pick a simple project containing the very basics

+I have included my thoughts and ideas on the exercise on [this file](/Feedback.md).

+**Prerequisites**

+node

+it requires Java in order to run chromedriver

 # webriverio-boilerplate

 a front-end test automation framework using webdriverio and mocha, designed to be as simple as possible for beginners.